Dripdrop12/ipardalis/content/babies/available.md

 {{< load-photoswipe >}}

 The Juveniles tab has a quick tour which explains lineage, filial group, ID, locale and phenotype information for each of our listings.

-Check out our [Facebook](https://www.facebook.com/jonmarkhill) page or [Instagram](https://www.instagram.com/ipardalis/) account for updates on our project.
+Check out our [Facebook](https://www.facebook.com/jonmarkhill) page or [Instagram](https://www.instagram.com/ipardalis/) account for updates on our project!

 > **Automatic volume discounts on 2+ animals**